buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcDoor.md

 This specification provides two main representations for door occurrences:

 * _IfcDoor_ used for all occurrences of doors, that have a 'Profile' shape representation defined to which a set of shape parameters for lining and framing properties apply.
-Additionally it requires the provision of an _IfcDoorType_ that references one _IfcDoorLiningProperties_ and on to many _IfcDoorPanelProperties_;
+Additionally it requires the provision of an _IfcDoorType_ that references one _IfcDoorLiningProperties_ and one to many _IfcDoorPanelProperties_;
 > NOTE&nbsp; The entity _IfcDoorStandardCase_ has been deprecated.

 * _IfcDoor_ used for all other occurrences of doors, particularly for doors having only 'Brep', or 'SurfaceModel' geometry without applying shape parameters.

-The actual parameters of the door and/or its shape are defined by the _IfcDoor_ as the occurrence definition (or project instance), or by the _IfcDoorType_ as the specific definition (or project type).
-The following parameters are given:
+The actual parameters of the door and/or its shape are defined by the _IfcDoor_ as the occurrence definition or by the _IfcDoorType_ as the object type definition.
+The following parameters are provided:

-* at the _IfcDoor_ or _IfcDoorStandardCase_ for occurrence specific parameters.
+* at the _IfcDoor_ for occurrence specific parameters.
 The _IfcDoor_ specifies:
     * the door width and height
     * the door opening direction (by the y-axis of the _ObjectPlacement_)
 * at the _IfcDoorType_, to which the _IfcDoor_ is related by the inverse relationship _IsTypedBy_ pointing to _IfcRelDefinesByType_, for type parameters common to all occurrences of the same type.